Data Governance, Streaming Operations, Security

 Stream Processing

-Stream processing frameworks like Kafka Streams, Flink, or Apache Beam provide powerful policy enforcement capabilities through continuous processing topologies.
+Stream processing frameworks like Kafka Streams, Apache Flink, or Apache Beam provide powerful policy enforcement capabilities through continuous processing topologies.

 A stream processing application can consume from one topic, apply complex validation logic, enrich events with reference data, filter based on sophisticated rules, and produce to multiple output topics based on routing policies.
 This approach handles policies requiring stateful processing, joins across streams, or aggregations over time windows.